Advertiser Disclosure

 If you are a United loyalist and frequent flyer that wants United Club access, then your best and only option is the United Club Infinite card.

-If you don’t fly all that much prefer a lower annual fee card that offers many of the benefits you’d receive from low-level elite status with United, then select the United℠ Explorer Card.
+If you don’t fly all that much or prefer a lower annual fee card that offers many of the benefits you’d receive from low-level elite status with United, then select the United℠ Explorer Card.

-Those that want a middle-of-the-road card that charges a higher than average annual fee, but packs a lot of great United perks and benefits, will find the United Quest card to be the perfect fit.
+Those that want a middle-of-the-road card that charges a higher-than-average annual fee, but packs a lot of great United perks and benefits, will find the United Quest card to be the perfect fit.

 About Jarrod West